-The incidence of colon cancer is increasing steadily in Japan; the disease is predicted to become the most common cancer as of 2020.
-Accumulating evidence suggests that in addition to genetic and epigenetic changes in the genome of cancer cells, non-cancer stromal cells play essential roles in support of their progression.
-Our research aims to identify novel molecular targets for prevention and/or therapy of colon cancer through analyses of the intestinal tumor progression in genetically engineered mouse models.
-We are currently focused on the following subjects:(1) Genetic dissection of the signaling pathways that play pivotal roles in colon carcinogenesis; (2) Elucidating the complex tumor-stroma interactions that promote invasion and metastasis of colon cancer; (3) Identification of novel metastasis suppressor genes in colon cancer; and (4)Understanding the mechanisms of cancer cachexia.
+The incidence of colorectal cancer is increasing steadily in Japan and the disease is predicted to become the most common cancer as of 2020.
+Accumulating evidence suggests that in addition to genetic and epigenetic changes in the genome of cancer cells, interactions with non-cancer stromal cells play essential roles in support of colorectal cancer progression.
+Our research has been primarity aimed at identifying novel molecular targets for prevention and/or therapy of colorectal cancer through detailed analyses of intestinal tumor progression in genetically engineered mouse models, followed by evaluation of the findings using clinical samples.
+We are currently focusing on the following subjects: (1) Clarifying the roles of tumor microenvironment in cancer formation and progression; (2) Elucidating the molecular mechanisms of metastatasis; and (3) Unraveling the pathophysiology of cancer cachexia.